 #13 Visit the Indiana Statehouse

 The Indiana State Capitol Building is one of the iconic places to see in Indianapolis.
 The historic building, which was completed in 1888, is made of Indiana limestone and is modeled after the US Capitol Building.
-Grand granite columns, a soaring dome and marbled floors exemplify the Renaissance Revival style – and the manicured gardens add a finishing touch to the extravagant building.
+Grand granite columns, a soaring dome and marbled floors exemplify the Renaissance Revival style.

 The Statehouse is home to all government executive offices – including the State Senate, the Indiana House of Representatives and the State Supreme Court.

-Pro Tip: The Indy Statehouse offers free guided tours on weekdays and Saturdays.
-The short 45-minute tour explores the interior of the building, offices and chambers.
+Budget Tip: The Indy Statehouse offers free guided tours on weekdays and Saturdays.

 #14 Delve into History at the Indiana State Museum

-One of the best museums in Indy, the state-of-the-art Indiana State Museum focuses on the history and culture of Indiana.
+One of the best museums in Indy, the state-of-the-art Indiana State Museum focuses on the history and culture of the region.
 Ideal for history enthusiasts, visiting the museum is also one of the top things for kids to do in Indianapolis.

-Housed in an architecturally unique structure (made completely from Indiana materials and featuring icons on the exterior walls to represent all 92 counties in the state), the museum is spread over three floors of exhibition space.
+The architecturally unique structure is made completely from Indiana materials.
+It also features icons on the exterior walls that represent all 92 counties in the state.

 Pro Tip: In addition to the displays and hands-on experiences, the Indiana State Museum also has an on-site IMAX theater.